The Pod Generation

 Sloan Foundation Film

-A New York couple wild ride to parenthood using a new tool developed by a tech giant, Pegazus.
+A New York couple's wild ride to parenthood involves a new tool developed by a tech giant, Pegazus.

 A New York couple, Rachel (Emilia Clarke) and Alvy (Chiwetel Ejiofor) live in a not-so-distant future where technology provides ever-more convenient living.
 A rising tech company executive, Rachel lands a coveted spot at the Womb Center, which offers couples a convenient (and shareable) maternity by way of detachable artificial wombs, or pods.
 But Alvy, a botanist with an affection for nature, prefers a natural pregnancy.
 And yet, as Rachel’s AI therapist puts it, why is that “natural”?
 So begins the tech-paved path to parenthood.